Creating your own Rocket Industrial personal account has many benefits:

 Welcome to the November edition of Rocket Industrial’s ‘This Month in Packaging’ blog series, a monthly wrap-up of packaging related content that catches our eye.

-From home compostable coffee capsules to pizza boxes telling a story, here are five things that caught our attention this month.
+From Sprite's remixed holiday campaign to Mattel's "Wicked" packaging, here are five things that caught our attention this month.

 WHO: Rocket Industrial